-Q.15 Which type of reaction occurs at anode and cathode during electrolysis?Answer: Oxidation occurs at anode and reduction occurs at cathode during electrolysis.
+Q.15 Which type of reaction occurs at anode and cathode during electrolysis?Answer: Oxidation occurs at the anode and reduction occurs at the cathode during electrolysis.

 Q.16 Define electrochemical equivalent.

-Answer: Amount of ion deposited or liberated by one coulomb of electricity is called electrochemical equivalent.
+Answer: The amount of ion deposited or liberated by one coulomb of electricity is called electrochemical equivalent.

 Q.17 What is a battery?